 - Campaigns, education, awareness and inspiring hope.

-Cancellation and refund policy: If for any reason you need to cancel your registration please notify us at [email protected] Any cancellations made 72 hours or more prior to the first scheduled day of training will receive a full refund.
-No refunds will be issued if the cancellation is made less than 72 hours before the first training date.
+In-Person Cancellation and Refund Policy: If for any reason you need to cancel your in-person registration please notify us at [email protected].
+Any cancellations made 3 business days or more prior to the first scheduled day of training will receive a full refund.
+No refunds will be issued if the cancellation is made less than 3 business days prior to the first day of training.
 You may transfer your registration to another person at no cost.
 Please contact [email protected] for any cancellation and transfer requests.

-Certificates of Completion policy: A Certificate of Completion will be issued via email from AASAS within a month of the training completion date for all participants who attend the workshop in full and completed the evaluation.
+In-person Certificates of Completion policy: A Certificate of Completion will be issued via email within a month of the training completion date for all participants who attend the workshop in full and completed the evaluation.
 For accreditation purposes, in order to receive a Certificate of Completion participants are required to miss no more than 30 minutes of the training.